 Here is how I clean and prepare Brussels sprouts for cooking:

-Another important tip for cooking the best sauteed Brussels sprouts is to not over crowd the pan.
+To cook really crisp Brussels sprouts, you need to make sure you do not over crowd the pan.
 You will want to work with a very large flat bottom pan when you make these.
 This will ensure that every Brussels sprout is making contact with the heat and not steaming.

 Here are some more Brussels sprouts recipes you may like: